Thr 160 Intro to Acting

 (A brief five question quiz will be the tool for confirming attendance.)

-Character Analysis Paper of the Final Scene = 50 pts.
+Analysis Paper of the Scene from a play = 50 pts.

 100 – 93